 Anna ended up being reprimanded by her boss and having an anxiety attack because she did not know how she could possibly get to work on time and accomplish everything she wanted to do.
 She started to get up at 3:30 a.m. to clean the house prior to going to boot camp, which led to her feeling highly out of control and exhausted, and to seeking therapy.

 In our work together, Anna and I explored the origins of her perfectionism.
 They included a perfectionistic and anxious mom whose anxiety progressed to the point of agoraphobia.
 Anna learned as a child that having a spotless house and looking physically perfect were of paramount importance.

 As a younger woman, before she had a family, Anna was able to keep all of the balls in the air, and received a lot of positive feedback from others for how “effortlessly” she kept everything together.
 But after having kids, some balls started to drop.
 Her therapy included a strong focus on self-acceptance, mindfulness, and learning to prioritize kindness and compassion (for herself as well as her husband and kids) over a “perfect” life.

-If Anna’s story resonates with you, reach out to a therapist.
+If Anna’s story resonates with you, reach out to learn more about online therapy.
 Nobody can be perfect, as Anna’s story indicates.
 Perfectionism is often an outgrowth of anxiety.
 It can take down everything in its path, including relationships, career, and happiness.